 All sorts of things are said in the media these days about Christians.
 We can demonstrate our Christian faith through tangible acts that speak to the reality of our faith and love.
-Giving of our time One plants, another waters, and still another harvests.
-Every Christian is called to - and all of us can - sow seeds of the gospel (Mark 4).

-as a volunteer is one way to show care and commitment to our neighbors and communities.
-Consider volunteering as an Englishas-a-second-language teacher or serve the local food pantry, whether or not these are part of your church's official ministries.
+Giving of our time as a volunteer is one way to show care and commitment to our neighbors and communities.
+Consider volunteering as an English-as-a-second-language teacher or serve the local food pantry, whether or not these are part of your church's official ministries.
 Or meet tangible needs.
 Offer to babysit your neighbors' kids, provide financial help, or pray for a need.